reve-ai/reve-ai-examples/unicode-text-example/README.md

 # Make a budget at api.reve.com/console, and then an API key for that budget.
 export REVE_API_KEY=papi....

-python3 makeimage.py --prompt "A swarthy man embraces a semi-clad demure woman, with a mysterious gothic church in the background.
-Hand drawn airbrushed illustration, movie poster." --output "image.png"
+python3 makeimage.py --prompt "Two muscular men dressed in ripped short sleeves run towards the camera, fear and determination in their faces.
+Behind them, a giant explosion lights up the night sky.
+The front of the mens faces is lit by a strong searchlight, whereas the back is outlined against the fireball illuminating the entire scene." --output "image.png"

-python3 makeposter.py --title "Ask not for whom the bodice rippeth, because it rippeth for you." --image "image.png" --output "poster.png"
+python3 makeposter.py --title "EXPLOSIONS by Michael Bay" --image "image.png" --output "poster.png"
 ```

 This approach has about a 70% success rate, so you may need to generate more